javomode/recipe-ratings-food.com/README.md

   frameborder="0"
 ></iframe>

 This bar plot displays the least frequently used tags in the dataset.
-These rare tags represent niche or highly specific recipe categories and ingredients, a particular one being: Throw the ultimate fiesta with this sopaipillas recipe from Food.com, which is not longer even a tag anymore, but almost a description.
+These rare tags represent niche or highly specific recipe categories and ingredients, a particular one being:

+Throw the ultimate fiesta with this sopaipillas recipe from Food.com

+which is no longer even a tag anymore, but an entire description.
 The specificity and uniqueness of these tags highlight less common culinary themes or specialized dishes.

 ### Bivariate Analysis